szhorvat/IGraphM/Development.md

 IGraph/M needs to be told about what dependencies it has to load.
 This is done by creating a file named `dependencies.m` in the same directory and adding `LibraryLoad` calls to it in the appropriate order.
 For an example see `dependencies.m` on the `release` branch of the IGraph/M GitHub repo.

 ## Compiling LEMON

 Follow the installation guide of LEMON: http://lemon.cs.elte.hu/trac/lemon/wiki/InstallGuide

 When running `cmake`, use the option `-DCMAKE_INSTALL_PREFIX:PATH=$HOME/local` to set the correct installation location.

+When finished compiling, install it with `make install`.

 ## Compiling IGraph/M

 To compile IGraph/M, you will need:

  - A C++ compiler with C++11 support.
-I used GCC 4.8.5 on Linux and clang 3.7 on OS X.
+On Linux, use GCC 4.8 or later (GCC 4.8.5 is known to work).
+On macOS, use the command line tools of Xcode 6 or later.
  - The [LTemplate Mathematica package][1].
 Please download and install it.
- - git for cloning the repository.
+ - git, for cloning the repository.

 Then follow these steps:

- 1. Clone the IGraphM repository and check out the master branch (do not use the release branch).
+ 1. Clone the IGraphM repository and check out the `master` branch (do not use any other branch).
  2. Edit `BuildSettings.m` and set the path to your igraph installation, where necessary.
 The available options are the same as for [CreateLibrary](http://reference.wolfram.com/language/CCompilerDriver/ref/CreateLibrary.html).
- 3. Append the repository's root directory (i.e. the same directory where this readme file is found) to Mathematica's `$Path`.
+ 3. Append the repository's root directory (i.e. the same directory where this `README.md` file is found) to Mathematica's `$Path`.
  4. Load the package with ``<<IGraphM` ``.
 It should automatically be compiled.
 It can also be recompiled using ``IGraphM`Developer`Recompile[]``.

 ## Adding new functions to IGraph/M